Finding The NFL’s Funniest Signs

 Nobody’s disdain for Brady and the Pats is more glaringly obvious than the commissioner’s.
 The man went to the end of the earth to get Brady suspended and knowing how petty he’s been in the past, would we really put it past him to cop a jersey too?

-Wow, there he is right there in the flesh and in the stands.
+Wow, there he is right there, in the flesh, straight chilling with the common folk in the stands.
 Jesus, that’s crazy.

-Of all NFL teams, the last one we’d expect God to be suiting up for is the Miami Dolphins.
-Then again, He does always tend to those who need Him most.
+Nonetheless, of all the NFL teams, the last one we’d expect God to be suiting up for is the Miami Dolphins.
+On the other hand, He does always tend to those who need Him most.
 Bless His soul, and bless His son’s soul for being such an avid supporter of pops.

-Whoever is willing to show up to a Green Bay Packers game without a shirt is just plain crazy or just plain dumb…. or a very unhealthy mixture of both.
+Whoever is willing to sit (or stand) through an entire Green Bay Packers game without a winter jacket is rugged.
+A person willing to go through one of these frigid games without a shirt is just plain crazy or just plain dumb…. or a very unhealthy mixture of both.

 Frost bite, anyone?

-On the plus side, at least this guy isn’t as dumb as his brother.
-That poor guy has apparently intentionally been rooting for the Raiders.
+On the plus side, this guy isn’t as dumb as his brother, at least according to his sign.
+That poor guy has apparently been rooting for the Raiders on purpose!
 It’s true what they say – for some people, winning really isn’t everything.